rebcabin/tangledown/README.md

 [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write _about_ [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and _implement_ them in the same place.
 These are two of the most important computer programs ever written.
 Their longevity and quality speak to the viability of Literate Programming.

-## What to do with Existing Code

-When rewriting old code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
-To run the code, use a tool like Tangledown to re-tangle the code out to executable order on disk where compilers and interpreters can pick it up and run it, even inside notebook cells.

 ## Tangledown is Inside This Here Document, README.md